 This example is of a much smaller farm (one acre), which is representative of direct-market farms across the United States.
 These farmers do not often purchase any crop insurance.
 This may be because they don’t know about the WFRP option.
 Another possibility is that the gross revenue generated by the farm does not seem to the farmer to warrant the cost of the insurance.
 Also, many smaller and highly diverse farms see that diversity as a form of insurance itself.
 Thus, even if some crops fail, there is often time to plant replacements for the lost crops.
 No single crop loss is likely to create a significant loss in the whole farm’s revenue.
 Nonetheless, a product like WFRP could provide an option.

-The example of a small vegetable and livestock farm consists of the following:
+The example small, vegetable and livestock farm consists of the following:

-Table 6 shows the farm's adjusted gross revenue of $32,857, crop and livestock yields, and price data for the year of insurance (2016).
-Again, we will estimate the loss payment resulting from a 50% loss in yield for all the products produced.
-The historic adjusted gross revenue of this farm, located in Lewis County, Washington, is presented in Table 7.
-This table shows that the farm has had some volatility in gross revenue over time, but the farmer intended to have a good year in 2016.
+Table 6 shows the farm’s adjusted gross revenue of $32,857, crop and livestock yields, and price data for the year of insurance (2016).
+Again, we will estimate the loss payment resulting from a 50%loss in yield for all the products produced.

 In this example, it is difficult to compare a WFRP policy with other insurance options because in Lewis County, Washington, there are no individual crop-insurance options available for onions, snap beans, potatoes, or carrots, as well as no individual policies available for honey or eggs.